 Operator.
 The person, organization or enterprise engaged in or offering to engage in an aircraft operation.

 Preliminary Report - The communication used for the prompt dissemination of data obtained during the early stages of the investigation.

+Remote pilot station (RPS) - The component of the remotely piloted aircraft system containing the equipment used to pilot the remotely piloted aircraft.

+Remotely piloted aircraft (RPA) - An unmanned aircraft which is piloted from a remote pilot station.

+Remotely piloted aircraft system (RPAS) - A remotely piloted aircraft, its associated remote pilot station(s), the required C2 Link(s) and any other components as specified in the type design.

 Safety recommendation - A proposal of an accident investigation authority based on information derived from an investigation, made with the intention of preventing accidents or incidents and which in no case has the purpose of creating a presumption of blame or liability for an accident or incident.
 In addition to safety recommendations arising from accident and incident investigations, safety recommendations may result from diverse sources, including safety studies.